-The cavity is CNC-machined from high residual resistivity ratio (RRR$\sim300$) grade high-purity Niobium in three separate parts, which are then electron-beam welded along the equators to eliminate seams at the joints.
-The cavity undergoes a buffered chemical polishing (BCP) process, removing approximately $120~\mu$m of material to eliminate mechanical damage and embedded contaminants introduced during manufacturing.
-Afterward, it is cleaned with a high-pressure water rinse and vacuum-baked for three hours at $800^\circ \mathrm{C}$ to remove hydrogen absorbed into the Niobium during the BCP treatment.
+The two-cell niobium cavity is CNC-machined from high-purity material (RRR $\sim 300$) in three parts and electron-beam welded along the equators to avoid seams at the joints.
+After buffered chemical polishing (BCP) removing $\sim120~\mu$m, the cavity is high-pressure water rinsed and vacuum-baked at $800^\circ\mathrm{C}$ for 3~h to degas hydrogen and reduce processing-related loss.

-To assess the intrinsic performance of our cavity, we conduct characterization measurements of the bare cavity at 8\,mK.
-We observe (loaded) energy relaxation times of 25.545\,ms $\pm 9~\mu$s for the Alice mode and 19.299\,ms $\pm 4~\mu$s for the Bob mode using ringdown measurements performed with a vector network analyzer.
-Figure~\ref{fig:bareT1}(a-b) show power emitted from the cavity modes measured in two distinct ways--phase-insensitive and phase-sensitive.
-The phase-insensitive traces are obtained by first measuring the power using squared sum of the $I/Q$ values at a given time followed by averaging many such data points.
-The phase-sensitive traces are obtained by reversing the order, namely, taking the average of individual $I$ and $Q$ values separately and then obtaining square-sum to obtain the power.
-We extract the pure dephasing times of about 1810\,ms and 790\,ms of the bare cavity modes using the methodology introduced in~\cite{Read2023} by utilizing these measurements.